TG Therapeutics Inc. (TGTX) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for TG Therapeutics Inc. (TGTX) is $23.00, which is -$0.44 below the current market price.
-The public float for TGTX is 133.34M, and currently, short sellers hold a 21.31% ratio of that floaft.
-The average trading volume of TGTX on April 17, 2023 was 4.25M shares.
+The average price point forecasted by analysts for TG Therapeutics Inc. (TGTX) is $23.22, which is -$1.53 below the current market price.
+The public float for TGTX is 133.34M, and currently, short sellers hold a 21.31% ratio of that float.
+The average trading volume of TGTX on April 24, 2023 was 4.17M shares.

 TGTX’s Market Performance

-The stock of TG Therapeutics Inc. (TGTX) has seen a 9.52% increase in the past week, with a 42.02% rise in the past month, and a 52.75% gain in the past quarter.
-The volatility ratio for the week is 10.56%, and the volatility levels for the past 30 days are at 6.82% for TGTX.
-The simple moving average for the last 20 days is 26.95% for TGTX’s stock, with a simple moving average of 108.93% for the last 200 days.
+The stock of TG Therapeutics Inc. (TGTX) has seen a 9.01% increase in the past week, with a 55.44% rise in the past month, and a 79.50% gain in the past quarter.
+The volatility ratio for the week is 5.16%, and the volatility levels for the past 30 days are at 6.85% for TGTX.
+The simple moving average for the past 20 days is 24.97% for TGTX’s stock, with a 115.08% simple moving average for the past 200 days.

 Analysts’ Opinion of TGTX